 If you’re unfamiliar with the concept, a progressive dinner involves going from house to house, enjoying a different course at each location.
 With Progressive Eats, a theme is chosen each month, members share recipes suitable for a delicious meal or party, and you can hop from blog to blog to check them out.

-PIN ‘Halloween Mummy Cupcakes’
+PIN IT!
+‘Halloween Mummy Cupcakes’

 Halloween Mummy Cupcakes

 For the Cupcakes: